SUBMIT YOUR ABSTRACT FOR ASRM 2026

 26. Kanter JR, Boulet SL, Kawwass JF, Jamieson DJ, Kissin DM.
 Trends and correlates of monozygotic twinning after single embryo transfer.
 Obstet Gynecol 2015;125:111–7.

-27. Knopman J, Krey LC, Lee J, Fino ME, Novetsky AP, Noyes N. Monozygotic twinning: an eight-year experience at a large IVF center.
+27. Knopman J, Krey LC, Lee J, fino ME, Novetsky AP, Noyes N. Monozygotic twinning: an eight-year experience at a large IVF center.
 Fertil Steril 2010; 94:502–10.

 28. Liu H,Liu J,Chen S,KangX,Du H,Li L.Elevated incidence of monozygotic twinning is associated with extended embryo culture, but not with zona pellucida manipulation or freeze-thaw procedure.
 Fertil Steril 2018;109:1044–50.